 Mike was the inaugural Dean of Loughborough University London (2013-2018).
-Mike is currently on sabbatical working with colleagues at MIT on research pertaining to innovation-driven entrepreneurship ecosystems.
+Mike is currently working with colleagues at MIT on research pertaining to innovation-driven entrepreneurship ecosystems.

 Mike has a First Class Honours Degree from Loughborough University and a PhD from the University of Birmingham.
 He is a Professor of Sports Technology and Innovation and was the inaugural Director of Loughborough's Sports Technology Institute from 2006-2010.